In the first few days, you and your baby will be getting to know each other. It may take time for both of you to get the hang of breastfeeding.

 Each time your baby feeds, your body knows to make the next feed.
 The amount of milk you make will increase or decrease depending on how often your baby feeds.
 In the early days, "topping up" with infant formula can decrease your milk supply.

 Feed your baby as often as they want.
-This is called baby-led feeding (it's also known as "on-demand"').
+This is called baby-led feeding (it's also known as "on-demand" or "responsive" feeding).
 Let your baby decide when they’ve had enough.
 It's not necessary to time the feeds.
 In the beginning, it can seem that you're doing nothing but feeding, but gradually, you and your baby will get into a pattern of feeding (routine), and the amount of milk you produce will settle.

 It's important to breastfeed at night because this is when you produce more hormones (prolactin) to build up your milk supply.
-At night, your baby will be safest sleeping in a cot in the same room as you.
+At night, your baby will be safest sleeping in a cot or Moses basket in the same room as you.

 The let-down reflex